-Organic, stone-ground Coarse Yellow grits milled in an old-fashioned frontier style.
+These organic, stone-ground Coarse Yellow Grits are milled in an old-fashioned frontier style.
 Freshly milled to order and shipped to your door.
 Made from organic yellow corn and nothing else, our grits are a vegan food.
 All of our products are artisanal, small-batch, and milled at our facility outside of Columbia, South Carolina.

 Want to know more about grits?
 Read on!

 Here are some instructions on how to cook grits.

 I always cook mine with a bit of salt and then add butter to finish.
-And maybe some cheese.
+Grits are also delicious with some cheese.

 Grits are ground up corn (Zea Mays).
 They are ground from dry field corn (not the sweet corn you eat on the cob during summertime).
 Field corn stays in the field until the kernels are dry enough to store without getting moldy (under 15.5% moisture content).
-Although field corn goes through the "milk stage" that sweet corn is harvested at, it's not sweet--it's starchy.
+Although field corn goes through the "milk stage" that sweet corn is harvested at, it is not sweet.
+It is instead starchy.
 Nixtamalized corn is also field corn.

 Gerard Paul at manyeats.com wrote a thorough but concise article about corn that covers the topic quite well.
 Please give it a read here.

 "Stone ground" refers to the mill the corn is ground with.
 That means the corn was ground on a stone burr mill.
 Offhand, I can think of four different kinds of mills: stone burr, hammer, roller, and flail.
 Stone-ground products are ground on a stone burr mill.
-A stone burr mill isn't required to milll grits, but they won't be stone-ground.
+A stone burr mill is not required to mill grits, but they would not be stone-ground grits without.